 #2 Open Ended Play Provides a Low-Stress Environment Where Children Are Less Afraid of Making Mistakes

-#3 Open Ended Play Helps Children Develop Social and Emotional Intelligence
+#3 Child Led Play Helps Children Develop Social and Emotional Intelligence

 As children communicate with one another in open ended play, they learn how to read social cues and respond appropriately.
 They are able to do this because of the low stakes environment created by open ended play.
 Children explore a range of emotions through pretend play.
 As they express and respond to the emotions expressed by their peers, they develop emotional intelligence.

-#4 Open Ended Play Allows Children to Teach Themselves
+#4 Creative Play Allows Children to Teach Themselves

 Listen in on your child’s play, and you will see that they are teaching themselves all sorts of interesting things through their play.
 This week my preschooler spent hours exploring numbers and one to one correspondance with a hundreds board.
 Later in the week she cut out sheets of paper and stapled them together.
 Then she drew pictures before asking me how to spell corresponding words.
 She made a primer reader for herself – all through play!